 You don’t have to get up before the sun to keep tabs on your vibrations, but I do encourage you to set aside time – daily, if possible – for repose and reflection.

-If we can train our minds think more positively, we will have unlocked one of the keys to feeling prosperous and joyful.
+If you can train your mind to think more positively, you will have unlocked one of the keys to feeling prosperous and joyful.

 17. Understand that Your Brain Has a Soundtrack